aswinshaji/elevatorerror/README.md

 # elevatorerror
-This code is about the elevator gets an error and determines how long it will stay on each floor
+Elevator gets an error and estimates how long it will stay on each floor